Are house prices back from the crash?

 Average house prices in Wales, Yorkshire and the Humber, the North East and the North West have declined by more than 10% since 2007, when values are adjusted for inflation.

+Meanwhile the latest official figures indicated that house prices across the UK rose by 5% in the year to August, taking the average price of a property to £226,000.

+The Office for National Statistics said the smallest increase was in London, where prices rose 2.6%.

-Adjusting for inflation when comparing 2007 house prices to those in 2017 reflects changes in the cost of living over the last 10 years.
+Adjusting for inflation when comparing 2007 house prices to those in 2017 allows for a more realistic comparison of their value given changes in the cost of living over the last 10 years.

 Housing market analyst Neal Hudson said the income squeeze in many parts of the country had constrained house price growth.